joy1101705/Coffee-Order/README.md

 ---
 ## Results & Findings

-Here are some of the key insights obtained from the analysis:

 - **Top Coffee Type Sold**: Robusta coffee had the highest number of units sold, especially in the United States and Ireland.
 - **Most Preferred Roast**: Medium roast was the most popular across all countries, especially for Robusta blends.
 - **High-Revenue Customers**: Certain repeat customers generated over $100 in sales individually, suggesting loyalty or bulk purchases.